ozacod/cpp-repo-creator/README.md

 | **Cryptography** | OpenSSL, Mbed TLS |
 | **Math** | Eigen, GLM |

-Run `cargo-cpp list` to see all available libraries.
+Run `forge list` to see all available libraries.

 ## Adding New Libraries

-Create a new YAML file in `cargo-cpp-server/recipes/`:
+Create a new YAML file in `forge-server/recipes/`:

 ```yaml
 id: mylib